luiscardenas97/CSE_212/1-queue.md

 # Queues
-A queue is data structure that allows the user to organize and store data in a "First In, First Out" (FIFO) configuration.
+A queue is a data structure that allows the user to organize and store data in a "First In, First Out" (FIFO) configuration.
 This data structure is commonly represented as a line of people waiting to be served.
 In this arrangement, the person who joined the line first is the one who is served first.
 This data structure is useful whenever we want to process a group of requests or data in order of arrival.
 Some common queue applications are routers, print management, interrupts handling on some operating systems, or website traffic handling, among others.

 ## Structure
 In order to understand the structure of a queue, we can consider the following example: <br>